Kron4ek/Conty/README.md

 ## Known issues

-Nvidia users will experience graphics acceleration problems if their Nvidia kernel module version mismatches the version of the Nvidia libraries inside Conty.
+Nvidia users with the proprietary driver will experience graphics acceleration problems if their Nvidia kernel module version mismatches the version of the Nvidia libraries inside Conty.
+This applies only to the proprietary driver, Nouveau should work fine without any additional actions (of course, if your GPU is supported by it).

 For example, if the version of your Nvidia kernel module is 460.56 and the libraries inside the container are from 460.67 version, then graphics acceleration will not work.